March 8-10 & April 12-14 at Prenatal Yoga Center in NYC FULL! Please apply for the WAITLIST

 Please do not apply if you have not completed a 200 hour training.

-Full payment is due as indicated before the manual and access to the membership website is given.
+Full payment is due access to the manual and membership website is given.

 Prenatal Yoga Center is available for an 85 hour training, a weekend training, and pre/postnatal retreats.
 Please contact the studio for details.